dobíhající akreditace (do 1.2.2029). Nejsou přijímáni studenti

-PuppeTry is the new ERASMUS MUNDUS JOINT MASTER DEGREE programme, which has been set up by four Central European theatre academies with university status.
-It follows a three-year international cooperation programme between these academies via the project: Three Layers of Telling a Story, funded by the European Union program KA 2 – Strategic partnerships.
-The project PuppeTry is a programme of study created by the University of Theatre and Film (SZFE) in Budapest, Hungary; the Aleksander Zelwerowicz National Academy of Dramatic Art in Warsaw and the Puppet Theatre Arts department in Bialystok, Poland; the Theatre Faculty of the Academy of Performing Arts in Bratislava, Slovakia and the Academy of Performing Arts in Prague.
-The intention behind the establishment of this EMJMD programme is to strengthen the strategic role of Central European puppetry training, the exchange of methods and educational approaches in the context of puppet theatre and material performance in the 21st century.
+PuppeTry is the new Erasmus Mundus Joint Master Degree programme, set up by four Central European theatre academies: the University of Theatre and Film (SZFE) in Budapest, Hungary; the Aleksander Zelwerowicz National Academy of Dramatic Art in Warsaw and the Puppet Theatre Arts department in Bialystok, Poland; the Theatre Faculty of the Academy of Performing Arts in Bratislava, Slovakia and the Academy of Performing Arts in Prague.
+All the Students will spend one semester at each school.
+The intention of the programme is to offer the students unique chance to experience the different artistic methods and aesthetic approaches of teachers of four academices, to develop a complex artistic personality while empahizing working in a team and to connect students to the professional art network around Europe. strengthen the strategic role of Central European puppetry training, the exchange of methods and educational approaches in the context of puppet theatre and material performance in the 21st century.

 The study programme PuppeTry will offer a unique chance for the students to experience different artistic methods and aesthetic approaches under the leadership of local and guest teachers, attaining knowledge, skills, ideas and practice in both traditional techniques and contemporary object and material theatre of the 21st century.
 This will be provided through a rotating system which will operate semester by semester in each of the four academies.
 A selected topic for each semester will be designated within the syllabus of the programme, and elaborated by the four academies in relation to the aesthetic specialisations of each academy.
 The students will have the opportunity to meet internationally acclaimed Masters of puppet theatre.